Policy Priorities and Positions

 Future of our County -- Visioning Process

 The Roundtable recommends that the Commission embark on a process to seek community input on the future of the County and set a strategic and comprehensive plan and then stick to it.
-That way developers, builders, realtors, the community and county staff will be able to have clear direction on the future of our County.
+Conduct a series of growth management workshops regarding infrastructure and traffic, environment and water needs and quality, economic development, and quality of life

 May 2020: Amendment to Articles IV and XII of the St. Johns County Land Development Code

 The St. Johns County Civic Association Roundtable supports the County's adoption of an ordinance imposing fines for unauthorized tree removal or land clearing with the following recommendations:

 1. Southern Live Oaks (Quercus virginiana) should be added to the species of tree assessed with higher fines for specimens 2 inches and greater along with Sand Live Oaks (Quercus geminata) Southern Red Cedars (Juniperus silicicola).

 2. The area in which Sand Live Oaks, Southern Red Cedars and Southern Live Oaks are considered Protected Trees for species over 2 inches should be expanded to include areas west of the Intracoastal Waterway to Interstate I-95.

 3. The fines assessed for all categories of unauthorized tree removal should be doubled to more accurately reflect the actual cost of purchasing replacement trees and serve as an effective deterrent to unauthorized tree removal.
 Click here for more information:Rationale for above Protected Tree Removal Recommendations